qlibs/.github/profile/README.md

     > Yes, [license](https://opensource.org/license/mit) permits comerical usage.

+- How to report bugs/issues?

+    > Github issues are prefered way for bugs/issues reporting.

+- How to contribute?

+    > Contriubutions are always welcome - see https://docs.github.com/en/pull-requests for details.

+- How to add/request a new feature/library?

+    > Github discussions - https://github.com/orgs/qlibs/discussions - sre prefered way to discuss/add/request new features/libraries.

 - Is the aim for Qlibs libraries to be standardized?

     > The main goal for the libraries is to solve specific problem in the best possible way.